kchmck/vim-coffee-script/readme.md

 #### Compile the current file on write/save

-If you are using the NodeJS version of CofeeScript, with the `coffee` command in your `$PATH`, you can enable auto-compiling on file write/save like so:
+If you are using the NodeJS version of CoffeeScript, with the `coffee` command in your `$PATH`, you can enable auto-compiling on file write/save like so:

     let coffee_compile_on_save = 1

 This will compile the CoffeeScript to JavaScript.
 For example,